Toilet Training an Older Child

 First, yes, schools can add toilet training to an IEP.
 There is no “we don’t do that here.”

-IDEA and case law has been very clear that IEPs are not just for academics.
+IDEA and case law have been very clear that IEPs are not just for academics.

 Functional skills are to be included in an IEP if a child lacks the skill(s).